 In the ordinary sense, the six worlds are the six types of existence in which intelligent beings can degenerate.

-In this life we were born people, but theoretically the fruits of our past actions could lead to rebirth in any of the other worlds.
-Actions committed in past lives determine our physical incarnation, the corresponding states of consciousness and the type of world perception.
+past actions could lead to rebirth in any of the other worlds.
+Actions committed in past lives determine our physical incarnation,

 The body, consciousness and the environment are inextricably linked with each other.

 Among those who do not perceive Buddhism as true faith, there is a misinterpretation of karma.
 It is accepted as a consequence of all human successes or failures.
 But, this is not so.
-It is because of a misunderstanding of the root cause - people who are far from Buddhism can not change their karma, and, therefore, life for the better.
+It

-• Karma can not be a consequence, it is only the cause of what happens to all living and existing in the universe.
+- Karma can not be a consequence, it is only the cause of what happens to all living and existing in the universe.
 Karma is the principle of the consciousness of the essence, and this principle is the reason why something happens to us or someone else.

-According to the beliefs of Tibetan Buddhism, the consciousness of the deceased person (in our understanding it is the soul of a person) falls into a special state or in a place called Bardo.
+state or in a place called Bardo.
 It is here that we can see the existence of a clear light of truth - the Dharmakai.

 But our karma allows us only to observe this place, and not to go there.
 Our karmic desires pull us down and lead to a new rebirth.

-• While in a state of death, our consciousness begins karmic visions after a certain time.
+- While in a state of death, our consciousness begins karmic visions after a certain time.
 Later it gradually begins to approach the world of the living and to observe the couples performing the marriage ceremony.

-• And our consciousness, based on our own preferences, predetermines the future parents of their own flesh, then falls into the womb to the mother.
+- And our consciousness, based on our own preferences, predetermines the future parents of their own flesh, then falls into the womb to the mother.
 Thus, getting into the wheel of samsara, continues the cycle of rebirth.

-Our rampant desires, sent to us by our karma, force us to regenerate again and again in the world of life-giving beings who have a body.
+Our rampant desires, sent to us by our karma, force us to regenerate

 All these twelve positions have a definite interpretation.
 But, we will start from the center.